postmanlabs/labs-docs/src/pages/docs/publishing-your-api/add-templates.md

     url:  "/docs/postman-for-publishers/postman-templates/template-guidelines/"
 ---

 You can share your documentation for any [collection](/docs/postman/collections/intro-to-collections/) you publish by adding it to the Postman Templates.
-Adding your templates makes them available to the Postman community through the app via __New__ &gt; __Templates__ and [on the web](https://explore.postman.com/templates).
+Adding your templates makes them available to the Postman community via __New__ &gt; __Templates__ and [on the web](https://explore.postman.com/templates).

-Your template listing provides access to the documentation for your API collection, and the __Run in Postman__ button, which allows anyone to import the collection directly into the Postman app.
+Your template listing provides access to the documentation for your API collection, and the __Run in Postman__ button, which allows anyone to import the collection directly into Postman.
 Community members can browse and search for templates to learn, and automate tasks relevant to a wide variety of use cases.
 People can also access your Postman profile via your template listings.

 By publishing your collection docs to the Postman templates, you're sharing both human-readable and executable data that helps people get started using APIs.
 Your docs can outline how to use a single endpoint as well as how to integrate with an API as a whole, helping community members learn API skills and discover available services.